 According to David Bahati, Uganda’s Minister of State for Finance, Planning and Economic Development, 60% transactions are outside the tax base.
 The government hopes to generate 16 trillion shillings as revenue from taxes on social media, mobile money and an increase in fuel prices.

-More information in this week’s Business segment.
+Amelia Martha Nakitimbo speaks about this and more information in this week’s Business segment.